xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 ## Transport Programmability – Phase 1

-The Metro Fabric employs a distributed and highly available XTC design as described in Section: "Transport Programmability".
+The Compass Metro Fabric employs a distributed and highly available SR-PCE design as described in Section: "Transport Programmability".
 Transport programmability is based on PCEP.
-Figure 37 shows the design when XTC uses PCEP.
+Figure 37 shows the design when SR-PCE uses PCEP.

 ![]({{site.baseurl}}/images/cmf-hld/image38.png)

-_Figure 37: XTC – PCEP_
+_Figure 37: SR-PCE – PCEP_

-XTC in the Access domain is responsible for Inter-Domain LSPs and provides the SID-list.
+SR-PCE in the Access domain is responsible for Inter-Domain LSPs and provides the SID-list.
 PE ABRs are represented by Prefix-SID.

-XTC in the Core domain is responsible for On-Demand Nexthop (ODN) for hierarchical services.
+SR-PCE in the Core domain is responsible for On-Demand Nexthop (ODN) for hierarchical services.
 Refer to the table in Figure 41 to see what services use ODN.
-Refer to Section: "Transport Controller - Path Computation Engine (PCE)" to see more details about XR Transport Controller (XTC).
-Note that Phase 1 uses the “Delegated Computation to XTC” mode described in Section: "Path Computation Engine - Workflow" without WAE as shown in Figure
+Refer to Section: "Transport Controller - Path Computation Engine (PCE)" to see more details about XR Transport Controller (SR-PCE).
+Note that Phase 1 uses the “Delegated Computation to SR-PCE” mode described in Section: "Path Computation Engine - Workflow" without WAE as shown in Figure
 38.